Nicoline Sørensen

-Nicoline Haugård Caspersen (born 15 August 1997) is a Danish former professional footballer who played as a forward, most recently for English Women's Super League club Everton and the Denmark women's national team.
+Nicoline Haugård Caspersen (née Sørensen; born 15 August 1997) is a Danish former professional footballer who played as a forward, most recently for English Women's Super League club Everton and the Denmark women's national team.
 Having made her debut for the senior national team at the age of 19, she was awarded the Danish Football Association's prize for Talent of the Year 2016.

 Club career

 In August 2013, Sørensen joined Swedish club FC Rosengård.
 She was awarded a professional contract ahead of the 2014 season and went on to make ten Damallsvenskan appearances in the club's title-winning campaign.
 In February 2015, Sørensen returned to Denmark to play for Brøndby IF for more playing time and to catch up with her studies.
 In July 2017, it was announced that Sørensen would be making her return to Damallsvenskan to play for the reigning champions, Linköpings FC.

 In July 2020, she left Brøndby to move to England, signing a two-year contract with Everton F.C. in the Women's Super League.

-Despite having signed another one year contract extension in the summer of 2023, Everton announced on 19 November 2023 that Sørensen would retire from football the following month, aged 26, to "pursue other interests".
-Her final game was a home 4-1 defeat to Manchester City on 19 December 2023, the Blues' final game before the WSL winter break.
+Despite having signed another one-year contract extension in the summer of 2023, Everton announced on 19 November 2023 that Sørensen would retire from football the following month, aged 26, to "pursue other interests".
+Her final game was a home 4–1 defeat to Manchester City on 19 December 2023, the Blues' final game before the WSL winter break.